-Resource implications There are internal human resou rce implications associated with a , post COVID-19 wave two evalua completed by medical students, supervised by Dr Marie Lewis (Faculty of Research and Clinical Education Walsall) and Dr Hesham Abdalla (Quality Improvement Clinical Lead, Walsall).
-A • this team to discuss the resource required to conduct a second ev Legal and Equality and Diversity implications COVID-19 poses a serious and continuing risk to the health of employees, service users and the wider community and is having a disproportionate impact on individuals from black, Asian and minority ethnic (BAME) commur nities.
-There are legal, health and safety implications of the risks COVID-19 poses to equality, diversity and inclusion which may result in legal challenges in the form of judicial reviews, legal costs implications associated with employment tribunals and poor organisation reputation.
+Resource implications There are internal human resource implications associated with a post COVID-19 wave two evaluation.
+The initial evaluation was completed by medical students, supervised by Dr Marie Lewis (Faculty of Research and Clinical Education Walsall) and Dr Hesham Abdalla (Quality Improvement Clinical Lead, Walsall).
+A discussion with be required with this team to discuss the resource required to conduct a second evaluation.
+Legal and Equality and COVID-19 poses a serious and continuing risk to the health of Diversity implications employees, service users and the wider community and is having a disproportionate impact on individuals from black, Asian and minority ethnic (BAME) communities.
+There are legal, health and safety implications of the risks COVID- 19 poses to equality, diversity and inclusion which may result in legal challenges in the form of judicial reviews, legal costs implications associated with employment tribunals and poor organisation reputation.
 This also has implications for the organisation in relation to meeting its Public Sector Equality Duty 2011 The Coronavirus Legislation for England, Wales, Scotland and Northern Ireland, continues to be developed to protect public health as new evidence emerges and as the public health crisis continues.
 The Equality and Diversity issues highlighted in the detailed report on the internal COVID-19 evaluation that was presented to People and Organisational Development Culture, alongside a separate update on risk assessments, at the committee meeting held on 3 rd November.
-Strategic Objectives Safe, high quality care ⊠ Care at home ⊠ , , Partners ⊠ Value colleagues ⊠ Resources ⊠
+Strategic Objectives Safe, high quality care ⊠ Care at home ⊠ Partners ⊠ Value colleagues ⊠ Resources